Faishal-Monir/MAT-120-Bracu/README.md

 # MAT-120-Bracu
-The magic of math combined with python ML.
+The magic of maths combined with python ML.